mantidproject/mantid/docs/source/interfaces/MuonAnalysis_test_guides/Muon_Analysis_test_group_4_FDAG.rst

 Test 1: Basic FFT
 -----------------
 - Set the workspace to "MUSR00062260;Group;bkwd;Asym;#1"
-- Click the calculate FFT button and a workspace should appear "FFTMuon"
+- Click the calculate FFT button and a workspace should appear in the "MUSR00062260" group
 - Then plot spectrum 2 (there should be a total of 3 spectrums)
 - You will see a few sharp peaks.
 - Untick the Imaginary Data and the a row should disappear